Vale Michael Thornhill (1941-2022)

 He became a film critic for “The Australian” and “The Sydney Morning Herald” between 1969 and 1973.
 Richard Victor Hall invited him to the “literati“ Friday luncheons at Tony Bilson’s Bon Gout.

 In 1969 he made two documentaries for the Commonwealth Film Unit; Stainless Glass Screens and The Esperance Story.
-Hthen made a 16 minute drama The American Poet’s Visit, based on a short story by Moorhouse and co written with Ken Quinnell.
+He then made a 16 minute drama The American Poet’s Visit, based on a short story by Moorhouse and co written with Ken Quinnell.
 Filmed over two weekends by Russell Boyd in Bill Bonney’s house where the original event had taken place, it had a miniscule self-raised budget of $900.
 Michael kept as close as he could to the spirit of Frank’s writing and the result is a wonderfully truthful, chaotic document of those times and those people.
 It launched Michael’s directing career.

 In 1970 the Australian government starting funding short films and he followed up with The Girl from the Family of Man 1970 (budget $4000) and The Machine Gun 1971 (budget $5000).
 After two documentaries for the CFU in 1974 (Mister Fixit My Dad and Kevin and Cheryl) he made the feature Between Wars, written by Moorhouse.
 It starred Corin Redgrave and was Australia’s first serious political film, examining Sydney society between the wars through the eyes of a psychiatrist.
 It was a bold, elegiac venture.
 He followed this with FJ Holden in 1977, a film set in Bankstown, an apparently ”formless study of a group of kids living in Sydney Western suburbs”.
 Written by Terry Larson it was not the usual “ocker comedy” or a “gentle romance” but a “value free look” at the lives of these kids.
 It had a mixed reception, was roughly directed (Michael was occasionally insecure with film grammar) but was an example of Michael’s inherent poetic understanding of the core of Australian life.